-- □ To schedule an appointment, call your selected provider's office. - □ When you go to the provider's office for services, you may be asked to show your UnitedHealthcare member ID card.

-□ If applicable, you will also need to pay the appropriate copayment or coinsurance at the time of your service.
+□When you go to the provider's office for services, you may be asked to show your UnitedHealthcare member ID card. □ If applicable, you will also need to pay the appropriate copayment or coinsurance at the your service. time of